emoacht/ManagedNativeWifi/README.md

    * Rename: TurnOffInterfaceRadio method to TurnOffRadio
    * Rename: IsInterfaceAutoConfig method to IsAutoConfig
    * Remove: Id property of RadioInfo - This affects GetRadio method.
-   * Change: RadioSet & PhyRadioStateInfo to RadioStateSet - This affects GetRadio method & RadioStateChangedEventArgs event args.
+   * Replace: RadioSet & PhyRadioStateInfo with RadioStateSet - This affects GetRadio method & RadioStateChangedEventArgs event args.
    * Change: Type of bssid parameter of ConnectNetwork & ConnectNetworkAsync methods

 Ver 2.8 2025-5-18

  - __Add:__ ScanNetworksAsync overload methods with modes for only disconnected interfaces or only specified interfaces
- - __Add:__ Additional events of instantiatable implementation
+ - __Add:__ RadioStateChanged, SignalQualityChanged events to instantiatable implementation

 Ver 2.7.1 2025-4-10

- - __Fix:__ WPA3 Enterprise is correctly assigned
+ - __Fix:__ WPA3 Enterprise is correctly assigned.

 Ver 2.7 2025-1-25

- - __Add & Breaking change:__ WPA3 authentications are re-designated, and WPA3 is removed and superseded by WPA3 Enterprise 192-bit mode as WPA3 is deprecated
+ - __Add & Breaking change:__ WPA3 authentications are re-designated, and WPA3 is removed and superseded by WPA3 Enterprise 192-bit mode as WPA3 is deprecated.

   | Authentication               | AuthenticationAlgorithm | AuthenticationMethod |
   |------------------------------|-------------------------|----------------------|